YohannTisserand/CV/README.md

 I Subscribed to the internet provider I was working for to get a better understanding about how it works to help the customers.

 **- Communication skills -**</br>
-Driven by empathy and as a good listener, I helped my team to provide first-class customer service.
+I helped my team to provide first-class customer service as a former customer manager.
+Strong empathy and listening skills were required, and those skills helped me to be effective as a team member at Makers.

 ***